strawp/cct-syllabus/README.md

  - Most of the pre-appendix sections are just verbatim copies of the actual doc and not that useful
  - The topic listings in the appendix are separated out as topics under H2s
  - Skill names are under H3s
- - Under each skill the "how examined" column is shown as the first unordered list in that section
+ - Under each skill, metadata for that skill is shown as the first unordered list in that section:
+    - "How Examined" ICE/ACE, MC/P
+    - Any other list item is treated as a YAML style key-value pair and stored against the metadata for that skill in the internal data structure
  - Everything in block quotes is the "details" column
  - Everything else is your own notes